National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 Foundry Documentation: [Notepad Overview](https://www.palantir.com/docs/foundry/notepad/overview/)

-* Note taking with ability to add embeds of the workflow
+* Note-taking with ability to add embeds of the workflow
 * Documentation of pipelines or datasets
 * Create report templates
 * Monthly status reports using template function